google/skia/site/user/api/SkImageInfo_Reference.md

 size_t computeMinByteSize() const
 </pre>

-Returns the minimum size (in bytes) of the image buffer that this info needs.
+incompleteReturns the minimum size (in bytes) of the image buffer that this info needs.
 If the calculation overflows, or if the height is 0, this returns 0.

 ### Return Value